Monday, November 24th 2025

 Alasdair was the Director of Strategy at the Rhodes Trust from 2014-2019, leading on over £300m of philanthropic fundraising, driving international expansion across Africa and Asia, and building strategic operating partnerships.
 He has over 20 years’ experience in financial services, with a focus on emerging markets investment.
 After joining CDC, Alasdair spent over a decade at Actis, the emerging markets private equity fund manager.
 He previously worked for Sovereign Capital, the UK private equity firm, and Bain and Company, the global consulting firm.

-SFWF25 - Virtual Firside Chat - Friday, November 28th at 2:00pm EST
+SFWF25 - Virtual Firside Chat at 2:00pm EST

 Virtual Fireside on Entrepreneurship Through Acquisitions at 3pm EST